 Upfront, I'd like to address the primary discussion points surrounding these bikes.

-- The recently made C-26 bikes are fakes.
-This is untrue.
-The "C-46" bikes are identical to the bikes produced in the Agoura Hills factory.
-The same methods, materials, and hands were used to make these bikes.
-In fact, given the lugs are individually hand-spun by Herting and not sourced in bulk at a machine shop makes these bikes more credible than the kit C-26s.
+the kit C-26s.
 No "modern" technology is used.
 The glue used to today was available, and should have been used, only they used the 3M Permabond with poor results.
 The only difference between is 25 years of mountain biking history.
 Obviously 25 years of race heritage and ownership changes cannot be replaced and will clearly affect value.
 But discussion of value aside, these are real C-26s.

 - Why did the C-26 fail?
 The easiest and likely best answer is that it failed because Parker and Herting never put forth the effort to properly develop the design.
 Parker was sold with the idea that it would be lighter and easier to make than a steel bike.
 In truth, it wasn't that much lighter.
 My C-26 frame is a half pound lighter than a regular FRO, which isn't amazing considering how much effort it took to make one.
 The carbon-stayed version would have seen slightly more weight savings, but not much.
 And using "kits," the bike would likely have been easier to assemble, but by the time it came to put these into production, Parker had found significant weight savings with the ARC tubeset.
 Yes, most of the original C-26s broke.
 The tolerances Easton claimed they were using just didn't work, and most of the glue Herting was told to use simply was squeezed out as the bond was made.
 This could have been easily fixed, and we all know bonding works as Trek had been doing it for years.
 But the prototype C-26 took weeks to make, and I'm sure it didn't help sell Parker on the longterm viability of the bike when his salaried staff was spending all day playing with glue when they could have been welding frames.
 The design was also flawed in that the steel lug and aluminum sleeve will force the bond to break because of the difference in expansion and contraction rates of the two metals.
 Hot summers and cold winters should break the bond.
 But strong C-26s have been made.
 There is a kit bike assembled in Durango that now lives in California that's been ridden regularly for 20 years, and it is sound.
 The technology works, it just takes patience to get it right.
 I believe the kit bikes were all sound bikes and could have worked fine with the right glue.